-(2) Academic misconduct occurs when researchers make false statements in academia either deliberately or through gross negligence, violate the intellectual property of others or severely impair their research activities.
+(2) Academic misconduct occurs when researchers make false statements either deliberately or through serious negligence, violate the intellectual property of others or severely impair their research activities.
 The circumstances of the individual case are decisive.

-- (3) The following acts in particular are regarded as academic misconduct: - 1.
-False statements, such as: - a) invention or falsification of data, - b) distorting data (for example, selecting and omitting undesired results without disclosing the selection or omission; manipulating an illustration or image), - c) including incorrect information in an application letter, a funding application or a researchrelated procedure (including inaccurate information concerning the means of publication or forthcoming publications), - d) claiming 'honorary authorship'; - 2. violations of intellectual property with respect to third-party copyrighted material (including drawings, pictorial representations etc.) or major scientific insights, hypotheses, teachings or research approaches derived from any of the following: - a) unauthorised use of texts or ideas of others following a claim of authorship (plagiarism), - b) use of research approaches and ideas of others without providing sufficient sources and citations (intellectual property theft), - c) presumption or unfounded acceptance of scientific authorship or co-authorship, - d) falsification or alteration of the content, - e) unauthorised publication and disclosure to third parties prior to the publication of the work, findings, hypothesis, teaching or research approach; - 3. failing to mention or cite authors who made a significant contribution to the research project.
-The particularities of each discipline must be taken into account. - 4. mentioning the name of someone who was not involved in the project as a (co-)author, - 5. plagiarising texts, data or data analyses prepared by third-party authors with their consent ('ghostwriting'),
+- (3) The following acts in particular are regarded as academic misconduct: - 1. false declarations, such as - a) Invention or falsification of data - b) manipulation of data (for example, selecting and omitting undesired results without disclosing the selection or omission; manipulating a representation or image), - c) including incorrect information in an application letter, a funding application or a research-related procedure (including inaccurate information concerning the means of publication or forthcoming publications), - d) claiming 'honorary authorship'; - 2.
+Violations of intellectual property with respect to third-party copyrighted material (including drawings, pictorial representations etc.) or major scientific insights, hypotheses, teachings, or research approaches derived from any of the following: - a) unauthorized use of texts or ideas of others following a claim of authorship (plagiarism),

-- 6. seriously compromising research activities by committing acts of sabotage and damage, destroying or manipulating trials, experimental procedures, equipment, data collection instruments, documentation, hardware, software, chemical or biological substances or materials or other objects required by someone else to carry out scientific work, - 7. destroying data insofar as this is contrary to legal provisions or the regulations for storing primary data (Section 9), - 8. a cavalier approach to the allegation of academic misconduct, in particular making unsubstantiated allegations against one's better judgement. - 9.
-Joint responsibility for academic misconduct can also arise as a result of: - a) active involvement in the misconduct of others, - b) knowledge that someone else has falsified information, - c) co-authorship of falsified publications or - d) gross neglect of one's obligation to monitor scientific research and work.
+- b) Use of research approaches and ideas of others without providing sufficient sources and citations (intellectual property theft) - c) presumption or unfounded acceptance of scientific authorship or co-authorship, - d) Falsification or alteration of the content - e) unauthorized publication and unauthorized disclosure to third parties prior to the publication of the work, findings, hypothesis, teaching or research approach; - 3. failure to mention or cite authors who made a significant contribution to the research project.
+The particularities of each discipline must be taken into account. - 4. naming a non-author as (co-)author, - 5. plagiarizing texts, data or data analyses which were prepared by third-party authors with their consent (ghostwriting), - seriously compromising research activities by committing acts of sabotage and damage, destroying or manipulating trials, experimental arrangements, equipment, data collection instruments, documentation, hardware, software, chemical or biological substances or materials or other objects required by someone else to carry out scientific work, - 7. eliminating data insofar as this violates statutory provisions or the principles of the retention of primary data (Section 9), - 8.
+A cavalier approach to the allegation of academic misconduct, in particular making unsubstantiated allegations against one's better judgement - 9.
+Joint responsibility for academic misconduct can also arise as a result of: - a) active involvement in the misconduct of others, - b) knowledge that someone else has falsified information, - c) Co-authorship of falsified publications - d) Gross neglect of one's obligation to monitor scientific research and work

-Section three Ombudspersons and the committee for good academic practice
+Part three Ombudspersons and the committee for good academic practice

-12 Ombudspersons
+Section 12 Ombudspersons

-(1) The University of Oldenburg appoints a total of two lecturers and a total of two representatives as ombudspersons from among the school members, who are responsible for handling issues regarding good academic practice.
+(1) The University of Oldenburg appoints a total of two professors and a total of two representatives as ombudspersons from the schools, who are responsible for handling issues regarding good academic practice.
 It also appoints an additional, external ombudsperson.
+A substitute shall be provided for each ombudsperson in case of concern of bias or incapacity.

 Individuals who already hold a management position at the University of Oldenburg may not be appointed.
 The schools submit their nominations (members who are deemed suitable for the position) for ombudspersons to the Senate.
 Based on this pool of nominations, the Senate then selects ombudspersons for a period of three years.
-The appointed ombudspersons must then commit themselves to complying with the provisions in these regulations.
-Ombudspersons are permitted to serve several terms.

-(2) If an ombudsperson stands down from the position prematurely, the school of which the ombudsperson is a member nominates another person to assume the role of ombudsperson for the remainder of the term; subsections 2 and 3 shall apply mutatis mutandis.
+The appointed ombudspersons must then undertake to comply with the provisions in these regulations.
+Re-election is possible.
+(2) If an ombudsperson stands down from the position prematurely, the school of which the ombudsperson is a member nominates another person to assume the role of ombudsperson for the remainder of the term; (1) applies accordingly.